Admin Guide

 Payment OptionsAt least 1Check at least one: Cash on Site, PayPal (enter email/link), Zelle (enter phone/email), Other (enter description).

 Open for RegistrationNo"Yes — Open" or "No — Closed".
-When open, the tournament appears on the public registration page and in the Bracket Generator's campout/tournament dropdowns.
+When open, the tournament appears on the public registration page.

 Manage Tab — Registrations Panel